J-Tapio/tverge-react/README.md

 # The Verge Clone

+## Important

+As of 12/09/2022 The Verge has made an overhaul to their site.
+Hence, the backend and scraper for news titles, links and images is not working anymore.
+Shame, old website looked better in my opinion.

 ## What is this project?

 This is a project where I wanted to learn use of [MaterialUI](https://www.mui.com) and clone [The Verge](https://www.theverge.com) frontpage.
 [Backend](https://github.com/J-Tapio/go-tverge-be) I wrote with Go.